 What 2017 Autumn Trends Tell Irish Hoteliers About Traveller Behaviour

-By Lenka Trckova, Industry Manager
+By Lenka Trckova, Industry Manager at trivago

 We've analysed search behaviour data* for travellers on trivago to uncover where visitors to Ireland are coming from this autumn, what cities they're going to and to compare their search behaviour with those travelling domestically.

 In Ireland, the predominance of international traffic is significant.
 According to the data, 63% of all searches have been made by overseas travellers.
 Within the top 10 visiting countries, it's not a surprise that UK residents dominate the list with 48% of all searches, followed by travellers from Germany, the US, Italy, the Netherlands, Spain, Canada, France, Australia and Sweden.

 These ten countries account for roughly 86% of searches from overseas, to destinations in Ireland.

 What are the most popular destinations this autumn?